Lawyer: New Kansas lawmaker reaches deal to end court order

 “Brandie Armstrong and Aaron Coleman are passionate about helping their constituents,” Grissom said in the statement, sent Wednesday to The AP.
 “In service to their constituents, they have resolved the civil case by an agreed upon dismissal.”

+Sawyer, a Wichita Democrat, declined to comment Thursday on how the settlement would affect an effort to expel Coleman from the House.
+Ousting him would take a two-thirds majority.

-The statement said there is no written agreement but a “public promise to treat each other with dignity and respect.”
+The statement said there is no written agreement between Coleman and Armstrong but a “public promise to treat each other with dignity and respect.”
 Coleman had faced a March 8 trial in Armstrong's lawsuit against him to determine whether the restraining order remained in place longer.

 Armstrong said in her request for the court order that Coleman repeatedly sent harassing texts and personal messages to her during the campaign, came to her home in June and October and attempted to file “false and bogus” complaints against her landlord to try to get her evicted.
 Coleman suggested in a text last week to The Associated Press that she had lied in making her request.